 The fir trees are evergreen coniferous trees, belonging to the Pinaceae family of plants that have a genus count of 48-55 species.
-Fir tree looks like a Christmas tree.
+The fir tree looks like a Christmas tree.
 Fir is a specific species of tree.
 It has certain characteristics that distinguish it from other conifer trees.
 Fir trees can be identified by their needle-like leaves that are always short, just a few inches in length.
 When the cones of fir trees develop, they break open and release their seeds.
-Firs are pyramid shaped trees, which is why they are suitable as Christmas trees.
-The leaves of fir trees are sharp and are medicinally beneficial for flu, cold, cough, muscle aches and arthritis.
+Firs are pyramid-shaped trees, which is why they are suitable as Christmas trees.
+The leaves of fir trees are sharp and are medicinally beneficial for flu, cold, cough, muscle aches, and arthritis.
 The appreciation day of a fir tree is 18th June.
-The Douglas fir tree is useful in preventing soil erosion and also used in commercial landscape designs.
+The Douglas fir tree is useful in preventing soil erosion and is also used in commercial landscape designs.

 The leaves of the fir tree are significantly flattened and have two white strips on the bottom, formed by wax-covered stomatal bands.
 The upper surface of the fir leaf is uniformly shiny and green.
 Without stomata, they look like whitish spots.
 During the winter season, fir trees do not lose their leaves.
 For the purpose of reproduction they have cones.
 They look similar to the ones of conifers like larches and pine, and are closely related to cedars.
 The cones of these trees are cylindrical in shape, and stand erect from the branches when the tree is young.
 The tree has a smooth bark that appears gray.
 Fir trees can grow from 30 to 200 ft.